ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 ## Default Router State Serializer

-If no router state serializer is provided through the [configuration](#configuration-options) of router store, the `DefaultRouterStateSerializer` is used.
-This router state serializer, serializes the URL together with the [ActivatedRouteSnapshot](https://angular.io/api/router/ActivatedRouteSnapshot) from [Angular Router](https://angular.io/guide/router).
+`DefaultRouterStateSerializer` router state serializer, serializes the URL together with the [ActivatedRouteSnapshot](https://angular.io/api/router/ActivatedRouteSnapshot) from [Angular Router](https://angular.io/guide/router).
 The latter is serialized recursively, but only with the possibility to traverse the route downward since `root` and `parent` parameters are set to `undefined`.

 <div class="alert is-important">

 The `DefaultRouterStateSerializer` cannot be used when [serializability runtime checks](guide/store/configuration/runtime-checks) are enabled.
-If you want to use runtime checks to enforce serializability of your state and actions, you can configure `RouterStoreModule` to use the `MinimalRouterStateSerializer` or implement a custom router state serializer.
+With runtime checks enabled `MinimalRouterStateSerializer` serializer is used by default in `RouterStoreModule` when no other serializer is provided.
 This also applies to Ivy with immutability runtime checks.

 </div>